breezy-team/breezy-svn/README.rst

 Unsupported Subversion File Properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Some Subversion properties can currently not be represented in Bazaar and are
+Some Subversion properties can currently not be represented in Breezy and are
 therefore ignored for the time being:

 - 'svn:ignore'.
 There should be a `Repository.get_ignores(revid)` call in
-  Bazaar rather than a magic '.bzrignore' file.
+  Breezy rather than a magic '.bzrignore' file.
   Spec at https://launchpad.net/products/bzr/+spec/new-ignore-rules

 - 'svn:mime-type'

 - 'svn:eol-style'.
-Requires eol support in Bazaar.
+Requires eol support in Breezy.

 - 'svn:keywords'.
-Requires keywords support in Bazaar.
+Requires keywords support in Breezy.
 Spec at
   https://launchpad.net/products/bzr/+spec/bzr-keyword-expansion.
   `#81463 <https://bugs.launchpad.net/bzr-svn/+bug/81463>`_

 - 'svn:externals'.
-Externals should be mapped to Bazaar 'by-reference'
+Externals should be mapped to Breezy 'by-reference'
   nested branches and the other way around.
 This can't be implemented
-  until Bazaars nested branch support lands.
+  until Breezys nested branch support lands.

 Future Enhancements